Top 5 Pokémon Guys (From the Anime)

 Generations of Poke-Dudes

 Fair is fair.
 Since we've already looked at the five best female companions to Pokémon protagonist Ash Ketchum, it's time we do the same with the guys.
 Many of us remember the classic and squinty Brock as the first fellow to join Ash, but there have been several since.

 Are the poke-dudes we grew up with decades ago superior to the lads today's generation are watching?
 Uh.. we'll get to that.
 Well, for better or worse, this is the five best bros from the anime!

-He's a level-headed friend, and raises a few interesting Pokémon, but he's just too darn annoying and bland to be any higher on this list.
-Plus, his eyes are green.
-And I don't mean just his irises, I'm talking about most of his sclera (the part of your eye that's white) too.
+Thi guy scares me.
+After all, his eyes are green.
+And I don't mean just his irises, I'm talking about his sclera (the part of your eye that should be white).

 Never trust a man with demonic eyes.

 Using Tracey's lastname, can you guess what he does?
 That's right, he travels the world to sketch Pokémon in his notebook.